 In the second year the two options are identical.
-There is a basic course covering the properties and reactions of organic compounds and a laboratory course in which fundamental manipulative techniques are acquired through the preparation of important types of pure organic compounds by useful general reactions.
+There is a basic course covering the properties and reactions of covalent organic and inorganic compounds and a laboratory course in which fundamental manipulative and spectroscopic techniques are acquired through studies of reactions and preparations of covalent compounds.
 In addition there are elective courses which can be used by the student to enlarge his understanding of other fields of science and engineering.

-Throughout the third year both the Chemistry and Chemical Engineering options require a basic course in physical chemistry, as well as courses in analytical chemistry and physical chemistry laboratory.
+Throughout the third year both the chemistry and chemical engineering options require a basic course in physical chemistry, as well as courses in analytical chemistry and physical chemistry laboratory.
 This is the year, however, where the requirements of the options begin to diverge.
-The Chemistry option provides time for some of the elective courses described on page 249, whereas the Chemical Engineering option requires professional courses which include chemical engineering thermodynamics and engineering mathematics.
+The chemistry option provides time for some of the elective courses described on page 251, whereas the chemical engineering option requires professional courses which include chemical engineering thermodynamics and engineering mathematics.

-In the fourth year the Chemistry option has no required professional courses but permits specialization by electives of an advanced nature.
-The Chemical Engineering curriculum contains courses in industrial chemistry, adaptive design, transport phenomena, applied chemical thermodynamics, unit operations, and chemical engineering laboratory, as well as electives in engineering and science.
+In the fourth year the chemistry option has no required professional courses but permits specialization by electives of an advanced nature.
+The chemical engineering curriculum contains courses in industrial chemistry, adaptive design, transport phenomena, applied chemical thermodynamics, unit operations, and chemical engineering laboratory, as well as electives in engineering and science.